jklewa/atv-desktop-remote/README.md

 macOS, Windows & Linux releases are available here: [Releases](https://github.com/jklewa/atv-desktop-remote/releases)

+Python 3.9+ is required, and can be downloaded from [python.org](https://www.python.org/downloads/)

 ## Usage

  1. All of the keys are mapped to the keyboard when the application is open (pressing return or enter on the keyboard for select, delete for Menu, etc).